Enzo Ferrari Biography

 In 1940, he built cars for Mille Miglia in the main quarters of the old Scuderia.
 Around this time, during WWII Ferrari’s firm was forced to produce for Mussolini’s Fascist Government.

 In 1951, Ferrari’s firm won its first Grand Prix with Jose Froilan Gonzalez at Silverstone.
-Company’s first championship was earned in 1952-53.
-This was the time when the company also started selling sports car in order to finance its racing events.
+The company’s first championship was earned in 1952-53.
+This was the time when the company also started selling sports cars in order to finance its racing events.

-In 1957, Ferrari and Englebert, the tyre manufacturer, were charged with manslaughter when during Mille Miglia, Alfonso de Portago, driving Ferrari, died along with his co-driver when one of the tires blew.
+In 1957, Ferrari and Englebert, the tire manufacturer, was charged with manslaughter when during Mille Miglia, Alfonso de Portago, driving Ferrari, died along with his co-driver when one of the tires blew.
 Nine people out of the audience were also killed.
 The prosecution was dismissed in 1961.

 In 1969, Ferrari sold 50% of its shares to Fiat but Enzo Ferrari remained 100% in control of the racing endeavors.
 This offer was first made to Ford but Ferrari did not go forward with it, knowing that he would not be able to remain in control of the important decisions if he will involve Ford with his company.

 In 1982, Ferrari made sturdy cars and chose world-class drivers.
-Although Ferrari remained involved with Scuderia until his death but there were not anymore championships for Ferrari.
+Although Ferrari remained involved with Scuderia until his death, there were no more championships for Ferrari.

 Major Works

 In 1929, in Bologna, Ferrari proposed an idea to launch Scuderia Ferrari in Modena, at a dinner party.
 It was decided that its mission would be to give its shareholders a chance to race.
-The first share holders of this company were the Caniato brothers from Ferrara, Mario Tadini and Count Trossi.
-Soon this company replaced Alfa Romeo in the matters of sporting activities.
+The first shareholders of this company were the Caniato brothers from Ferrara, Mario Tadini, and Count Trossi.
+Soon this company replaced Alfa Romeo in matters of sporting activities.

 Continue Reading Below